AnnieTran-IJ/unit-2/Project/README.md

 ## Criteria A: Planning

 ## Problem definition
 In the common laundry area in R4-Up and R3-10, students frequently report that their clothes come out damp from the dryer, requiring multiple cycles to dry fully.
-This problem is especially noticeable during the winter, when colder temperatures and higher humidity seem to affect the drying process.
+This problem is especially noticeable during the winter when colder temperatures and higher humidity seem to affect the drying process.
 Residents suspect that the environmental conditions in the laundry room—such as low temperature or high humidity—are interfering with the dryer’s performance, but they lack the data to confirm this or identify effective solutions.

 To address this, the students look for a low-cost sensing device to monitor temperature and humidity in the laundry area over a week.
 By analyzing the collected data, they aim to determine if environmental factors are contributing to the issue and propose targeted solutions, such as improving ventilation, adjusting room insulation, or optimizing dryer settings.